pauletadecores/gaza-daily-deaths-dashboard/README.md

 # Daily Deaths Monitor — Gaza

 This Streamlit dashboard visualizes daily and cumulative deaths in Gaza, using open data provided by the **Tech For Palestine** collective via the [Palestine API](https://github.com/ummahrican/palestine-api).
-It was inspired by the [Genocide Monitor](https://genocidemonitor.com/) project.
+This project was inspired by the [Genocide Monitor](https://genocidemonitor.com/) project.

 ---